drauger-os-development/edamame/known-bugs.md

 List of known bugs
 - built in manual partitioner is TERRIBLE
+  - This is disabled, in favor of using `gparted`
   - built in auto-partitioner isn't great but it works
 - No slideshow or installation segment progress bar, or some other form of progress indicator
+  - This is talking about `progress.py`, right now to get some form of output we are using `zenity`
 - Consistent false positives
 - `chroot` is not opening when user requests access to it post-install
 - systems with 16+ drives in them cannot have root on the 16th drive during installation